amuzetnoM/adopt/README.md

-# ADOPT Studio: AI-Driven Advertising Platform
+# ADOPT Studio
+> Ad, on Command
 > Legion: Ad Operators

 **ADOPT Studio** is an enterprise-grade, single-page application (SPA) built with Angular v18+ (Zoneless) that leverages Google's Gemini 2.5 Flash and Imagen 4.0 models to automate the entire advertising campaign lifecycle.

 From brand analysis to visual asset generation and SEO reporting, ADOPT Studio acts as a creative agency in a box.